theafolayan/wp-cross-site-linker/cross-site-linker/README.md

 # Cross-Site Linker

-A WordPress plugin to cross-link posts between WordPress sites.
+A WordPress plugin to cross-link posts, pages, and glossary entries between WordPress sites.

 ## Why This Plugin?